ScottMGustafson/covid19/README.md

 We also see in aggregate over 400 realizations the infection/recovery/dead curves along with one-sigma confidence intervals.

 ![aggregate_png](https://github.com/scottmgustafson/covid19/raw/master/assets/covid19_sim.png)

+I chose parameters to make the curve pretty rather the to match Covid's actual spread.
+While the code does support randomly adding and removing people (i.e. travel), here I kept the population isolated at 400 initial members.
+In this case, we see the disease dies out in about three months with about 5-6% dying out.

-Keep in mind, however, that **the parameters used to generate these views were arbitrarily chosen to produce pretty views** so please, don't trust this to have any bearing on reality!
+Keep in mind, however, that **the parameters used to generate these views were arbitrary and not based on any real data**, so don't expect this to reflect reality.

 ## Getting Started
 Set your parameters as desired.
 These parameters were used to generate the above views.